- We advise you to exercise normal safety precautions in the United Kingdom.

 Seasonal weather conditions can be extreme, including flooding in warmer weather and snowstorms in the colder months.
 This can affect travel arrangements, including the cancellation of airline, bus and train services.
 The local emergency services in affected areas will provide up-to-date information and advice to travellers.

-See also our bulletin on Overseas Road Safety.
+See also our bulletin on road travel page.

 When you are in the United Kingdom be aware that local laws and penalties, including ones that appear harsh by Australian standards, do apply to you.
 If you are arrested or jailed, the Australian Government will do what it can to help you but we cannot get you out of trouble or out of jail.